 Cameron Mackintosh Visting Professor

 Each year a major theatrical figure is appointed to give a series of lectures and workshops at St Catherine’s College.
-The current Visiting Professor of Contemporary Theatre is Tom Stoppard.
-Previous professors include Simon Russell Beale, Stephen Fry, Sir Ian McKellen, Arthur Miller, Meera Syal, Thelma Holt and Diana Rigg.
+The current Visiting Professor of Contemporary Theatre is Deborah Warner.
+Previous professors include Tom Stoppard, Simon Russell Beale, Stephen Fry, Sir Ian McKellen, Arthur Miller, Meera Syal, Thelma Holt and Diana Rigg.

 Oxford on screen